-The ‘Coolest’ Place in Pennsylvania: The Coudersport Ice Mine
+The ‘Coolest’ Place in the Pennsylvania Wilds: The Coudersport Ice Mine

 In his lifetime, Potter County farmer and landowner John Dodd had heard umpteen stories about a Native American seen carrying silver ore out of a mysterious cave on a mountainside in Sweden Valley, just east of Coudersport.

 Dozens of prospectors had thoroughly searched the mountain and came away empty handed.
 So, in the summer of 1894, with curiosity finally getting the best of him, Dodd set out to give it a try.

 He asked a farm-hand, Billy O’Neil, for help.
 He knew Billy was handy with a divining rod and immediately Billy went searching.
 The divining rod, Billy said, “told him” where to find the vein of silver ore.
 He began to dig.

 On a sweltering 90-degree day, Billy’s shovel hit something hard.

 It wasn’t silver.

 He eventually uncovered a shaft of ice, some 30 feet deep, 10 feet long and 8 feet wide.